 Fact 2: Women Have Twice the Risk

 Women are twice as susceptible to anxiety as men.
 With the exception of PTSD, women are diagnosed with all anxiety disorders twice as often as men, and they tend to see the onset of these disorders at a younger age.
+Hormonal fluctuations across the menstrual cycle, perimenopause, and postpartum periods directly modulate the GABA and serotonin systems that regulate anxiety, meaning GAD in women has a biological dimension that gender-neutral treatment programmes frequently underaddress.

 Fact 3: Anxiety Disorders Are the Most Common Mental Disorder in the US

-According to the ADAA (Anxiety and Depression Association of America), over 40 million American adults are affected by anxiety.
+According to the ADAA (Anxiety and Depression Association of America), over 40 million American adults are affected by some form of anxiety.
 That is more than any other mental disorder.
 The most common anxiety disorder is GAD, followed by social anxiety disorder and major depressive disorder.
 On the plus side, because anxiety disorders are so common, there are many treatment options available to help you live your life.

 Fact 4: Anxiety Is Often Tied to Physical Illnesses